cyberqueen-meg/apachespark-injection-test/README.md

 I did not discover this exploit/vulnerability.
 I just wanted to make a testing tool for the ethical hacking community ^.^

-Script by HuskyHacks, optimized for Arch Linux/hunting by CyberQueenMeg
+Script by HuskyHacks, optimized for Arch Linux/threat hunting/bug bounty by CyberQueenMeg

 CVE originally discovered by  Kostya Kortchinsky from Databricks.